Crafted-Solutions/marbas-gleaner/README.md

 ```sh
 dotnet nuget add source https://nuget.pkg.github.com/Crafted-Solutions/index.json -n crafted-solutions
 ```
-Alternatively in Visual Studio go to ìToolsî -> ìOptionsî -> ìNuGet Package Managerî -> ìPackage Sourcesî and add the repository as new source.
+Alternatively in Visual Studio go to ‚ÄúTools‚Äù -> ‚ÄúOptions‚Äù -> ‚ÄúNuGet Package Manager‚Äù -> ‚ÄúPackage Sources‚Äù and add the repository as new source.

 ## Contributing
 All contributions to development and error fixing are welcome.
 Please always use `develop` branch for forks and pull requests, `main` is reserved for stable releases and critical vulnarability fixes only.